paulpod/neuromanticsdotnet/source/portfolio/index.md

 ===============================
 As **Interaction Designer** I joined the 111 online team in September 2020, the COVID-19 pandemic in full flow.
 My initial job was to add booking functionality for patients requiring an A&E visit, with all the complications that can raise.
 As a new concept for people to understand, it was throughly prototyped and researched with users.

 Following that I have been working on frequent improvements to the 111 online service as the pandemic progressed - from alerts around mink, travellers from Denmark, using pulse oximeters on "virtual wards", through information about vaccines and vaccination side effects.
-Now in 2022 we're working on returning the 111 online service to business as normal.
+Now in 2023 we're working on returning the 111 online service to business as normal.

 * adapting 111 online to apply the NHS design system
 * adding images, sounds and video to improve triage questions
 * updating user flows to detect, ask and confirm location
 * improving less urgent outcomes: dentists, opticians, midwifery
 * designing ways to _very vaguely_ tell people about callback times
+* better ways to let people tell us their location
+* sorting out edge cases around opening and closing times

 I've spent most of the past 6 months working on a more inclusive way to ask people their sex before starting a triage.
 Fascinating work with deep user research.